-There are two physiotherapists working at Jan Kriel School.
-Learners from grade R to grade 12 receive therapy according to their needs.
+There are two physiotherapists employed at Jan Kriel School and these services are provided to learners from Grades R to 12 with specific needs.